Our response to coronavirus: Safe and welcoming places to live

 We understand that you will have many questions about finding your loved one a care home during this time and the information on these pages aims to give you some clarity.Find out more

-- Anchor Hanover on Call, our 24-hour emergency contact.
+- Residents continue to have access to Anchor Hanover on Call, our 24-hour emergency contact service

-- Food deliveries where this is part of the resident's normal service.
+- a catering service where this is part of the resident's normal service

-- Our welfare benefits and energy switching advice service, BeWise.
+- BeWise, our welfare benefits and energy switching advice service

-- Online services for residents to make payments, update details etc.
+- online services for some residents to make payments, update details etc.

 How we can support you during coronavirus

-We recognise, see and hear how much coronavirus is affecting everyone living with us.
-On these pages we aim to provide information and guidance to help you stay well during this challenging time.Find out more
+We understand that coronavirus restrictions continue to affect those living with us.
+The information and guidance on these pages will help you stay well during this challenging time.Find out more